octobercms/docs/3.x/cms/ajax/observe-controls.md

 ### Configuration

-All data attributes on the element make up its configuration.
-The data attributes are converted from to camelCase, without the `data-` prefix.
+All `data-` attributes on the control element make up its available configuration.

 ```html
 <div data-control="hello" data-favorite-color="red"></div>
 ```

-Configuration values can be accessed via `this.config`.
-For exmaple, the `data-favorite-color` attribute will be available as `this.config.favoriteColor`.
+Configuration values can be accessed via the `this.config` property.
+The data attributes are converted from to camelCase, without the `data-` prefix, for example, the `data-favorite-color` attribute is accessed as `this.config.favoriteColor`.

 ```js
 class extends oc.ControlBase {